 To help benefit New Zealand, including its economy, we create high-tech spinoff companies with our students to attract further funding and take our innovations into the marketplace.
 We aim to transform New Zealand’s economy by catalysing the growth of the deep tech and hi-tech industry sectors through new science discovery.
 Since 2002, our students and Investigators have spun-out 20 new hi-tech start up companies.

 Aeroqual was established by Emeritus Investigator Professor David Williams, and manufactures low-cost air pollution sensors.
 The company now employs 30 people and sells its products throughout the world.

-Auramer Bio Ltd was established by MacDiarmid Institute Principal Investigator and co-director, Professor Justin Hodgkiss, Victoria University of Wellington.
+Auramer Bio Ltd was established by MacDiarmid Institute Principal Investigator and Co-Director, Professor Justin Hodgkiss, Victoria University of Wellington.
 The company is developing aptamers; new antibodies made in the lab from DNA and designed to bind to very specific targets.
 Aptamers can target hormones for fertility treatment or methamphetamine for drug testing, etc.

 Boutiq Science Ltd is a spin-off company from Victoria University of Wellington and the MacDiarmid Institute, founded by former Principal Investigator Professor Richard Tilley and operated by MacDiarmid Institute alumnus Dr Anna Henning.
 Boutiq aims to be a leading supplier of unique nanoparticles to the research science and engineering community.

 CloudSpec is led by two MacDiarmid Institute alumni Dr Brendan Darby and Dr Matthias Meyer, and Principal Investigator Professor Eric Le Ru, Victoria University of Wellington.
 CloudSpec uses light to analyse cloudy solutions, such as paint, wastewater, algae growth, bioliquids, foods and beverages, including beer and wine.